mironoff2007/json-serialization-deserialization-tests/README.md

 ![image](https://user-images.githubusercontent.com/18057056/188313406-da14eb1b-0f20-4ae3-8140-2e7070420c89.png)

-* big disadvantage of moshi is conflicts wuth kotlin version.
-I can't build moshi test with kotlin versions 1.5-1.7.
+* big disadvantage of moshi is conflicts with kotlin version.
+I could not build moshi test with kotlin versions 1.5-1.7.
-Maybe there is solution to build it,  but it is painfull
+Maybe there is solution to build it,  but it is painfull to find it.
+I love "out of the box" solutions.